Grants & Projects – Project List

 Logistics and Efficiency of Local Food Distribution in Kitsap County, Washington

-Washington State University (WSU) Kitsap Extension has been awarded a USDA Local Food Promotion Program (LFPP) Grant for the 2023–2025 cycle to support the Kitsap Food Systems Roundtable and its partners in a planning project.
-This initiative focuses on evaluating the efficiency and effectiveness of the current local food distribution system in Kitsap County.
+Washington State University (WSU) Kitsap Extension led a USDA Local Food Promotion Program (LFPP)‑funded planning project (2023–2025) supporting the Kitsap Food Systems Roundtable and its partners.
+This initiative evaluates the efficiency and effectiveness of the local food distribution system in Kitsap County.

-The overarching long term goal is to find ways of improving logistical efficiency and economic viability within the local food distribution system, specifically aimed to better serve farmers, food producers, and food access organizations.
+The long-term goal is to identify strategies that improve logistical efficiency and economic viability within the regional food system, with a focus on better serving farmers, food producers, and food access organizations.

 Kitsap Harvest